New Higham Ferrers Skatepark

 Sandra Mitcham, Town Clerk at Higham Ferrers Council said: ‘’The skateboard park is a very popular destination and has been extremely busy.
 So much so, that we have in some instances during the busier school holiday periods have had up to 50 children using the recreational ground at one time’’.

-Councillor Whiting, Higham Ferrers Council added: ‘’We would like to extend our thanks to Mick George Ltd for the £35,000 grant that enabled this development, without such generosity the Skatepark would not have been possible’’.
+Councillor Whiting, Higham Ferrers Council added: ‘’We would like to extend our thanks to the Mick George Group for the £35,000 grant that enabled this development, without such generosity the Skatepark would not have been possible’’.

 The safety of the children using the premises was paramount in the decision on where to locate the Skatepark.
 Backed by the Police because of its CCTV coverage, Saffron Road was considered an appropriate setting.
 Since the sites completion back in March, additional elements have been included to enhance the appeal such as benches, shelters, footpaths and further fencing.

-Jon Stump, Finance Director at Mick George Ltd: ‘’Often there is a long interval between our commitment to a project and the visibility that the project has had a positive impact on the intended audience.
+Jon Stump, Joint CEO at the Mick George Group: ‘’Often there is a long interval between our commitment to a project and the visibility that the project has had a positive impact on the intended audience.
 It is particularly pleasing to see so many youngsters enjoying the facilities after a relatively short period.’’

 Stump Continued: ‘’We have two funding rounds each year for the £225,000 Community Funds available.
 We recognise the importance of this provision to the abundance of applications we receive and it is always difficult to shortlist but feedback such as this justifies the developments that we approve.’’